 How to Keep Algae Out of Your Pool

 Algae is a common problem for pool owners.
 It's important to regularly take precautions to stop the growth of algae.
 It can be damaging to your health.
 The longer you put off doing something about your algae problem, the worse the problem will get, and the harder it will be to deal with.
-Luckily, there are some good solutions to this problem.
-This article will explore several of these solutions.

 If the water in your pool is too green, you may need to take immediate action to clean your pool.
 In severe cases, some people will need to have their pools drained and acid washed.
 However, in many cases, algae can be defeated or prevented.